-This Proxy Statement is being mailed together with our Annual Report on Form 10-K to stockholders for the fiscal year ended January 28, 2017, as filed with the Securities and Exchange Commission (SEC).
-These materials, along with our Notice of Annual Meeting, will be mailed to our stockholders of record on or about April 19, 2017.
+Our Board of Directors (Board) has made available this Proxy Statement, together with our Annual Report on Form 10-K, to stockholders for the fiscal year ended February 3, 2018, as filed with the Securities and Exchange Commission (SEC).
+These materials, along with our Notice of Annual Meeting, will be mailed to our stockholders of record on or about April 30, 2018.
 The exhibits for the Form 10-K will be furnished upon request and payment of the cost of reproduction.
 Such written request should be directed to Investor Relations, 2700 Milan Court, Birmingham, Alabama 35211.
-Our SEC filings are also available on our website at www.hibbett.com under the heading "Investor Relations."
+Our SEC filings are also available on our website at hibbett.com under the heading "Investor Relations."